US Marshals releases its first report on shootings by officers

-WASHINGTON (AP) — The U.S. Marshals have for the first time released data on how many people were shot by their officers or other police working with them.
+WASHINGTON (AP) — The U.S. Marshals have for the first time released data on shots fired by their officers or other police working with them.

-A total of 147 people were shot over the course of three years, from 2019 to 2021, according to the report released by the agency this week.
-Almost all of those happened as the federal agency tasked with fugitive searches arrested people on warrants, including for crimes like assault and homicide.
-The total includes shootings that killed people and those that left people injured.
+The report released this week examined a total of 147 shootings over the course of three years, from 2019 to 2021.
+Almost all of those happened as the federal agency tasked with fugitive searches arrested people on warrants, including for crimes like assault and homicide, the report said.
+The total includes fatal shootings, injuries and those where no one was struck.

 It's a step toward transparency for federal law enforcement, and comes at a time when data about police shootings remains scarce, years into a national reckoning over police brutality and racial injustice.
 Experts say detailed data is essential to tackling the issue, but comprehensive information for the U.S. is still lacking.

-Note: This story was first published on November 1, 2023.
-It was updated on November 2, 2023, to correct that the report examined 147 shootings, including those where no one was struck, not the shootings of 147 people.